Practical and Parallelizable Algorithms for Non-Monotone Submodular Maximization with Size Constraint: Empirical Evaluation

-\paragraph{Results on cardinality-constrained maximum cut.} In Fig. \ref{fig:main}, we show representative results for cardinality-constrained maximum cut on web-Google ($n=875713$) for both small and large $k$ values.
-Results on other datasets and revenue maximization are given in Appendix \ref{apx:exp}.
-In addition, results for \citet{Ene2020} when the multilinear extension is approximated via sampling are given in Appendix \ref{apx:exp}.
+In Fig.~\ref{fig:main}, we show representative results for cardinality-constrained maximum cut on web-Google ($n=875713$) for both small and large $k$ values.
+Results on other datasets and revenue maximization are given in Fig.~\ref{fig:apx-exp-maxcut} and~\ref{fig:apx-exp-revmax}.
+In addition, results for \citeA{Ene2020} when the multilinear extension is approximated via sampling are given in Appendix~\ref{apx:exp}.
 The algorithms are evaluated by objective value of solution, total queries made to the oracle, and the number of adaptive rounds (lower is better).
 Objective value is normalized by that of \iter.

-In terms of objective value (Figs. \ref{fig:val-Google} and \ref{fig:val-Google-largek}), our algorithm \latg maintained better than $0.99$ of the \iter value, while all other algorithms fell below $0.95$ of the \iter value on some instances.
+In terms of objective value (Figs.~\ref{fig:val-Google} and~\ref{fig:val-Google-largek}), our algorithm \latg maintained better than $0.99$ of the \iter value, while all other algorithms fell below $0.95$ of the \iter value on some instances.
 Our algorithm \atg obtained similar objective value to \anm on larger $k$ values, but performed much better on small $k$ values.
-Finally, the algorithm of \citet{Ene2020} obtained poor objective value for $k \le 100$ and about $0.75$ of the \iter value on larger $k$ values.
-It is interesting to observe that the two algorithms with the best approximation ratio of $1/e$, \citet{Ene2020} and \frg, returned the worst objective values on larger $k$ (Fig. \ref{fig:val-Google-largek}).
+Finally, the algorithm of \citeA{Ene2020} obtained poor objective value for $k \le 100$ and about $0.75$ of the \iter value on larger $k$ values.
+It is interesting to observe that the two algorithms with the best approximation ratio of $1/e$, \citeA{Ene2020} and \frg, returned the worst objective values on larger $k$ (Fig.~\ref{fig:val-Google-largek}).
+For total queries (Fig.~\ref{fig:query-Google-largek}), the most efficient is \citeA{Ene2020}, although it does not query the set function directly, but the multilinear extension and its gradient.
+The most efficient of the combinatorial algorithms was \atg, followed by \latg.
+Finally, with respect to the number of adaptive rounds (Fig.~\ref{fig:rounds-Google-largek}), the best was \anm, closely followed by \atg; the next lowest was \latg, followed by \citeA{Ene2020}.